AndreGKruger/golog/Readme.md

     GOLOG_ENV=staging
     GOLOG_ENV=production

-To override the environment variable, simply call the `SetEnvironment` function:
+The GOLOG_ENV will override the environment variable that is set during the `SetEnvironment` function:
     logger.SetEnvironment(golog.DEVELOPMENT)

 ## Log Levels